Generalized Exponential smoothing in prediction of hierarchical time series: Introduction

-In a context of the above electricity example, it is worth stressing, that many others economic phenomena can be described by means of functions (i.a. utility curves, yield curves, development paths of companies).\\ In recent years a very interesting statistical methodology named functional data analysis (FDA) for analyzing functional data has been developed (see Bosq (2000), Ramsay et al.(2009), Horvath and Kokoszka (2012), Krzy\'sko et al. (2013), Shang and Hyndman (2016)).
-For applications of the FDA in economics see Kosiorowski (2014), Kosiorowski (2016), Kosiorowski, Rydlewski and Snarska (2017).\\ Following the cited authors we consider a random curve $X=\{x(t), t\in [0,T]\},$ where $T$ is fixed, as a random element of the separable Hilbert space $L^2([0,T])$ with the inner product $<x,y>=\int x(t)y(t)dt$.
+Following the above cited authors we consider a random curve $X=\{x(t), t\in [0,T]\},$ where $T$ is fixed, as a random element of the separable Hilbert space $L^2([0,T])$ with the inner product $<x,y>=\int x(t)y(t)dt$.
 The space is equipped with the Borel $\sigma-$algebra.
-Furthermore, in Bosq's (2000) monography it is proved that probability distributions do exist for functional processes with values in Hilbert space.
+Furthermore, in Bosq's (2000) monograph it is proved that probability distributions do exist for functional processes with values in Hilbert space.
 We denote this probability distribution by $\mathcal{F}$.
-Functional time series (FTS) is a series of functions indexed by time (e.g. see Fig. 1).
+Functional time series (FTS) is a series of functions indexed by time (e.g., see Fig. 1, colors indicate time succession of sequence of the functional objects according to a base R \textit{terrain.colors} color palette).
 A hierarchical functional time series is a series of functions grouped at specified levels (household, town, region, whole country), (i.e., see Fig. 1).
 At each level a forecast can be made.
 A natural problem arises: how to use information obtained at different levels to obtain a reconciliated prediction for all levels?